 At the onset of the Reformation in 1560 only the choir and vestry of Peter Sandilands' church had been completed, together with a lean-to school building that has since disappeared.
 His original plans provided for a much larger nave continuing to the west and a cloister to the north.
 Neither was ever built.

 For the next three hundred years the choir of the church served the needs of the local community, with multiple galleries inserted to try to fit an ever growing congregation into the relatively small space on offer.
 In 1863 the church was expanded with the addition of north and south transepts, turning it into the "T" shape then popular in Scottish churches.
 What emerged was pretty much what you see today.

 The Kirk of Calder's story was not without incident.
 Perhaps the low point was in 1644 when the wave of witch-hunting sweeping across Scotland was taken up with enthusiasm by the Minister, Huw Kennedy.
 Several alleged witches were burned in the area as a result.

 A more notable moment had occurred rather earlier, in 1556, when John Knox became a regular preacher following the Sandilands' embracing of the Reformation.
 He probably preached in the partly completed new church.

 Today's visitor finds an attractive and well cared-for church, complete with a number of fascinating details.
 The collection of stained-glass windows is particularly interesting.
 A programme of cleaning and restoration was completed in 1995 and as a result the windows have a sparkling "good as new" appearance that allows them to be appreciated at their very best.

-The church is open to visitors on Sunday afternoons in Summer (for details see link above right) and there is always a Friend of the Church on hand, keen to help you make the most of your visit.
+The church is open to visitors on Sunday afternoons in Summer (for details see link on this page) and there is always a Friend of the Church on hand, keen to help you make the most of your visit.